 If a child is old enough to walk, you can even start encouraging and helping him carry his dishes to the sink!
 I love this idea!

-4. Require a happy spirit.
+4. Encourage a happy spirit.

 Like I’ve said before, I believe parents have the power to encourage a good attitude in their children from a very young age.
-Before I offer my son food (or a second helping), I wait for a happy spirit, which means no whining, crying or screaming for more food.

-Please and thank you are appreciated, but a happy spirit is usually required.
+Please and thank you are appreciated, but a happy spirit is usually encouraged.
 We also require a happy spirit before removing him from his high chair.
 No whining in order to get down.
 This is something we are currently doing, and it’s working really well.

 5. A few words about throwing and dropping food.